redwoodjs/learn.redwoodjs.com/README_TRANSLATION_GUIDE.md

 **I see weird symbols like `<0>` in Crowdin strings... what?**

 Those symbols are stand-ins for html tags like `<a></a>`.
 It is how Crowdin can map the tags to your translated content.
 In general, Crowdin tries to hide content that is not subject for translation, as to reduce clutter for translators.
+Do not delete these - keep them in your translation.

 **Are there term glossaries to ensure consistency between translators in the same language?**